-23. One of the branches affected by the 14 Branch Anomaly is within scope of the SS review (Bowness Road branch).
+22. One of the branches affected by the 14 Branch Anomaly is within scope of the SS review (Bowness Road branch).
 That branch received a gain of £3,186.70 (i.e. there was no loss to the branch).

-24. The anomaly first manifested itself in the Bowness Road branch after the complaining subpostmaster's contract for services was terminated for branch mismanagement and password sharing.
+23. The anomaly first manifested itself in the Bowness Road branch after the complaining subpostmaster's contract for services was terminated for branch mismanagement and password sharing.

-25. One other branch affected by the 14 Branch Anomaly (Merthyr Dyfan) was reviewed by Post Office Limited.
+24. One other branch affected by the 14 Branch Anomaly (Merthyr Dyfan) was reviewed by Post Office Limited.
 That branch received a gain of £160.92 (i.e. there was no loss to the branch).

-26. We currently understand the branch to be operated by Costcutter, and that its employee is being prosecuted over in-branch losses of c. £49,000 (£39,000 of which has been repaid to Post Office Limited). [[RW TO UPDATE ON 02.07.13]]
+25. We currently understand the branch to be operated by Costcutter, and that its employee is the subject of a police prosecution over losses of c. £49,000 (£39,000 of which has been repaid to Post Office Limited).

-27. In line with our duties to the Courts, we are taking steps to contact the prosecuting body so that they are aware of the anomaly and can disclose the information in any criminal proceedings as they consider appropriate.
+26. In line with our duties to the Courts, we are taking steps to contact the prosecuting body so that they are aware of the anomaly and can disclose the information in any criminal proceedings as they consider appropriate.

-28. None of the subpostmasters affected by either anomaly have been prosecuted over it.
+27. None of the subpostmasters affected by either anomaly have been prosecuted over it.